seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/README.txt

 ###### AFRICA2

 - 2. [AFRICA, note 2] Recognized by most countries as a part of Morocco.
 Western Sahara is a breakaway region.
 I don't have an opinion on Somaliland.

+###### AFRICA3

+- 2. [AFRICA, note 3] The Peoples Republic of the Congo was a Marxist—Leninist state in the current territory of the Republic of the Congo that existed from 1969, December 31st, until 1992, March 15th.
+It was succeeded by the Republic of the Congo.

 </details> <!-- End of African references section !-->